64kramsystem/vga-passthrough/3_BASIC_SETUP.md

 This guide assumes a reasonably modern machine and O/S, since several things have changed in the last years (CPU power saving, bug fixes in the kernel, etc.).

+Two GPUs are required; the combination integrated + discrete is the best option.
+In some cases, it's possible to obtain the passthrough with a single GPU, however, it requires patching the card bios, and it's outside the scope of this guide.

 ## Install/prepare required software

 For a full installation, the following software is required: